moby-codes/makers-final-project/README.md

 Open up the client folder in the terminal

-Open the main folder in a second terminal window in
+Open the main folder in a second terminal window

 Once both these are open start the server by typing the following command in both terminal windows